 The Feather River Region is being promoted and we are being discovered.
 Public input would guide the national monument plan, which would determine where recreation and tourism would be encouraged and discouraged.
 Recreation and tourism could be promoted where infrastructure exists and the community desires it.
-As it is, the area is being promoted, often without direct public involvement.
+As it is, the area is being promoted without public involvement.